cooncesean/uberchallenge/README.md

 # App Description
 I decided to work on the `SF Movies` challenge and built a simple app called 'Fog City Flicks' which [can be found here](http://www.fogcityflicks.com) (alternatively [here](http://uber-env-gx6emjwcqm.elasticbeanstalk.com/) if DNS is still propogating).
-I decided to go with ~~pure jQuery.js on the frontend~~ ([currently working on a more sane Backbone solution](https://github.com/cooncesean/uberchallenge/tree/backbone)), Python (flask) on the backend and MongoDB to store some geolocated data.
+I decided to go with ~~pure jQuery.js on the frontend~~ ([there is now a fully refactored Backbone solution here](https://github.com/cooncesean/uberchallenge/tree/backbone)), Python (flask) on the backend and MongoDB to store some geolocated data.
 The whole thing is hosted on [Amazon's Elastic Beanstalk](http://aws.amazon.com/elasticbeanstalk/).

 # Installation
 Steps to install and run this project locally.